ycangurkok/ABP-API-Versioning/README.md

  2. For the *Book* object, the versioning implementation can be found within the projects present inside the *src* directory.
 This implementation follows ABP's layered implementation conventions.
 DTOs and the service interface is found within *BookStore.Application.Contracts* and implemented within *BookStore.Application*.
 The controller (singular) is found within *BookStore.HttpApi*, and the proxies are found in *BookStore.HttpApi.Client*.
 It should be noted that, unlike the previous implementation, the controllers and service interfaces are found within their respective singular files (*i.e.* the controllers for V1.0 and V4.0 are in the same file).
 Deprecation is achieved via setting the flag `Deprecated = true` within the controller attribute `ApiVersion`.

 ## Known Bugs
-While starting the solution, the opened terminal displays multiple errors indicating that the program is unable to find certain JavaScript files.
-It has no known effects on functionality and could be safely ignored for the purposes of this project.
+~~While starting the solution, the opened terminal displays multiple errors indicating that the program is unable to find certain JavaScript files.
+It has no known effects on functionality and could be safely ignored for the purposes of this project.~~
+Should be fixed now.

 ## Acknowledgements
 abp-samples: For providing the foundation of this project.